-The World’s First Real-time Anomaly Detector For Categorical DataRob Malnati
+The World’s First Real-time Novelty Detector For Categorical DataRob Malnati

-An Industry First: Anomaly Detection for Categorical Data in Real-Time
+An Industry First: Novelty Detection for Categorical Data in Real-Time

 thatDot is excited to share the general availability of the world’s first real-time categorical anomaly detector.
 Data Engineers, Developers, and Data Scientists can now generate a real-time score showing the novelty of any categorical data—greatly extending the science of anomaly detection beyond the mainstay of time-series numerical analysis, and opening up zettabytes of data for new insights.

 Most of the big data collected globally is not numerical data; so traditional tools don’t apply.
 File names, email addresses, postal addresses, demographic groupings, IP addresses, given names, and other identifiers are all examples of categorical data that cannot be natively processed by existing anomaly detection technology. thatDot’s Anomaly Detector is expanding the frontier of what data can be analyzed in real-time for anomalous signals.

 “Big data comes with a curse: most of it is useless, but you can’t tell which data is valuable and which is mundane.
 We’re changing that.
 Early users of thatDot’s Anomaly Detector have quickly made critical discoveries and found new value in both existing datasets and incoming streams of new data.
 Unlocking the insight in real-time data streams is helping our customers accelerate product development and operational issue analysis, benefiting both the revenue and costs sides of their business” said Ryan Wright, Founder and CEO of thatDot, Inc.